cyberark/conjur-oss-suite-release/CONTRIBUTING.md

 ## Releasing

+### Notes on versioning

+We version the suite using the syntax `1.x.y+suite.z`, where `1.x.y` is the version of the Conjur server included in the suite.

+This works as follows:

+- When there is sufficient content in the Conjur OSS suite that stakeholders determine a suite release is merited, a new suite release is prepared with version `1.x.y+suite.z`, where `1.x.y` is the version of [Conjur](https://github.com/cyberark/conjur) included in the release.
+  - Note: suite releases will not necessarily happen for every Conjur core release.

+- If this is the first suite release for Conjur version `1.x.y`, then the suite release will be versioned `1.x.y+suite.1`, where `1.x.y` matches the included Conjur core version.

+- At the next point in time when there is sufficient content in the Conjur OSS suite that stakeholders determine a suite release is merited:
+  - If the Conjur core version in the suite is still `1.x.y`, then the next suite release version will be `1.x.y+suite.2`.
+  - If the Conjur core version has changed to `1.n.m`, then the next suite release version will be `1.n.m+suite.1`.

+Additional notes:
+- If Conjur changes its version with a new **minor or patch** release, we _may_ have a new suite release, but it is not required unless the stakeholders agree.
+- If Conjur changes its version with a new **major** release, we _must_ have a new suite release, and stakeholders will determine how long we will continue to support old version of Conjur in the suite.
+- In any Conjur suite release, if the Conjur core version is the same as the last suite release, the `.z` digit in the suite version will be incremented.
+- If a component in the suite increments its major version, stakeholders will determine when to include the updated component in the suite release.
+- If a component in the suite is being permanently removed, stakeholders will determine when to announce its deprecation in a suite release and will remove it in the next release that follows the deprecation announcement.
+- If a new component is added to the suite, stakeholders will determine when to include the new component in the suite release.
+- Changes to the Conjur server version _may_ result in changes to the suite version in a subsequent release, but changes to the suite version _never_ result in changes to the Conjur server version.

+In each line above, when we refer to "stakeholders" we are referring to the maintainers of the components in the suite and CyberArk product management.
+Anyone can request a new suite release, if they believe it is merited.

+### Release process

 1. Determine whether there are component changes since the last suite release that merit a new suite release.